It’s my medium.

 I was also assured by those same people that it couldn’t happen in America.
 Any nascent wanderlust in me was subdued a bit.
 But as long as I maintained my citizenship, voted like a banshee, and kept my feet in the Land-Where-We-Do-What’s-Right, there was no need to fret.

-Now we have had a president who asked a former Soviet country to investigate American citizens.
+Now we have had a president who asked a former Soviet country to investigate American citizens, and now we have congressional investigators investigating investigations.

 I’ll be asking my grass-cutting guy to survey the back yard for quicksand next week.